-We aim to improve our reporting in response to stakeholder needs and commission regular independent stakeholder surveys across the business to get a better understanding of their opinions of our Companies and their view of the most important issues for the business.
-These surveys give us good insight into stakeholders' views of KBL and BBL, and where we can improve.
-For example, our Botswana Globescan Radar Survey.
-2010 indicated the rising importance of both responsible alcohol consumption and environmental management for the alcoholic beverages industry.
-These issues are currently being addressed through our 10 sustainable development priorities and aligned initiatives such as the 'Live Responsibly' campaign.
+We aim to improve our reporting in response to stakeholder needs and to commission regular independent stakeholder surveys across the business to get a better understanding of their opinions of our companies and their view of the most important issues for the business.
+These surveys give us useful insight into stakeholders' views of KBL and BBL and where we can improve.
+For example, our Botswana Globescan Radar Survey, 2010 indicated the rising importance of both responsible alcohol consumption and environmental management for the alcoholic beverages industry.
+These issues are currently being addressed through our 10 sustainable development priorities and aligned initiatives such as the 'Live Responsibly' campaign and our Licence to Trade Strategy.